operator-framework/operator-sdk/website/content/en/docs/faq.md

 	}
 ```

-## When using the "Getting Started" guide, I see deepcopy errors and image build fails.
+## I see deepcopy errors and image build fails.
 How do I fix this?

 When you run the ```operator-sdk generate k8s``` command while following the [Getting Started][getting-started-guide] guide, you might see an error like this